 A broker who answers these confidently is one worth hiring.
 A broker who deflects or generalizes is not.

-Why Hire a Specialized Multifamily Broker Instead of a Generalist?
+Why Hire a Specialized Multifamily Broker?

 _edited.png)